ArthurAMP/chip-8-interpreter/README.md

 # chip-8-interpreter

-Old code that I pushed to save somewhere, not even sure if it fully works or if the frame rate is janky but it lgtm.

 A few resources that are amazing and helped me out were:

 - Guide to making a CHIP-8 emulator by Tobias V. Langhoff